Seychelles, also known as “The Paradise Isles,” have been some of the most beautiful islands I’ve been to so far.

 It is not uncommon for any of them to be closed at random hours or out of gas, so make sure you have enough gas all the time in case your selected gas station is a “miss, ” and you need to drive to the next one.

 Getting From One Island To The Other

-Surprisingly, if bought with enough time of anticipation, flights can be around the same price of the ferry – averaging $55 each way.
-Air Seychelles operates them, so you could either search directly on their website or via Skyscanner.com.
+Surprisingly, if bought with enough time of anticipation, flights can be around the same price as the ferry – averaging $55 each way.
+Air Seychelles operates them, so you could either search directly on their website or via Skyscanner.